ccarabine/payrollapp/README.md

 1. Create an account at [heroku.com](https://.heroku.com/)
 2. Create a new app, add app name and your region
-3. Click on create app
+3. Click on create an app
 4. Go to "Settings"
 5. Under Config Vars, add your sensitive data creds.json for example type `CREDS` in the